Classes taught at The Crucible

 Casting Wax to Silver

 Learn the ancient process of lost wax casting sculptural jewelry.
-Experimenting with different types of wax, you will carve, cast, and finish at least one pendant or ring in silver.
+Experimenting with different types of wax, you will carve, cast, and finish at least one small object (fetish, pendant or ring) in silver.
 Students are encouraged to bring in personal sketches and ideas.
-PREREQUISITE: Jewelry & Metals I
+Bronze is also available.

 This class in metal clay techniques is designed for both beginning students and those seeking to refresh skills and learn new ones.
 Students will design and make six charms to be displayed on a linked bracelet.
 A new technique will be taught with each charm, including forming, texturizing, stone setting, filigree syringe work, curved surface construction, and setting a glass component.
 The bracelet will be secured with a bar and toggle clasp fabricated with metal clay.
 PREREQUISITE: metal clay experience